 A checklist, however, only provides the structure needed for simple communication but does not guarantee a complete and accurate exchange of information in itself during handoffs.
 Meanwhile, providers are often forced to recall information related to critical elements of clinical care from their memory [7].
-This process can be problematic because of inadequate and inaccurate data collection.
-This problem becomes especially serious during transition the postoperative because surgical ward itself generates a large of critical information, amount different providers often concern about patient care during surgery.
+This process be can problematic because of inadequate and inaccurate data collection.
+This problem becomes especially serious during postoperative transition because surgical ward itself generates a large critical information, amount of different providers often concern about patient care during surgery.
 Thus, it is a critical need to have a communication tool as a delivery checklist to facilitate the transfer [8].